BWI Rail Station: History

 First proposed in 1964 by Charles Adler, a Baltimore-based inventor of traffic and aircraft safety devices, the station was dedicated on October 23, 1980 – coincidentally, mere hours after Adler's death – and opened for Amtrak intercity and Conrail (now MARC) commuter trains three days later.

 The station's building houses a ticketing desk, waiting room, and a concessions area.
 The adjacent parking garage is used by commuters who ride the train to work in Baltimore or Washington, and also contains the bus stop for shuttles to the BWI terminal.
 The garage was built in the late 1990s to replace a smaller surface lot.
 It contains 3,200 parking spaces and typically does not fill to capacity.
-The Carolinian served the station between 1991 and 2004.

 Platform renovations

 The 1050 ft high-level platforms were rebuilt and lengthened between 2006 and 2010.
 The existing structures were replaced with new precast concrete segments, and new signs, lights, shelters, railing, canopies, and benches were installed.